866.619.3916

 Export Vehicle Contamination Event

 Over a Thanksgiving weekend, Nationwide Auto Services (NAS) was contacted by a major global OEM about an export vehicle contamination.
-Also to inspect and identify a process to remove paint overspray from 800 non- U.S. spec export vehicles destined for New Zealand/Australia customers.
-Objective was to complete all vehicles prior to next vessel loading.
+Also, to inspect and identify a process to remove paint overspray from 800 non-U.S. spec export vehicles destined for New Zealand/Australia customers.
+The objective was to complete all cars before the next vessel loading.

-Due to vessel loading interval being one/month, lead-time delay would have been 4-6 additional weeks if the vehicles were not ready by next vessel port call at Savannah.
+Due to the vessel loading interval being one month, the lead-time delay would have been 4-6 additional weeks if the vehicles were not ready by the next vessel port call at Savannah.

 NAS was on site in 24 hours to evaluate all vehicles, determine the source of contamination, and identify the remediation process.
 Fallout discovered was marine lacquer overspray from a nearby port contractor.

-Subsequently, as a result of this finding, NAS immediately advised the OEM who approved resolution to restore vehicles by implementing written process.
+Following this finding, NAS immediately advised the OEM and received approval to implement the written restoration process.

 Port of Savannah Case Study – Daily Production

-The use of NAS specialized cleaning solution was included as well.
+The use of a NAS specialized cleaning solution was included as well.
 All wrap guard and wheel film removed.
 A daily production goal of 40 units per day was established.
-Vehicles cleaned, re wrapped and wheel film reapplied, re-inspected then staged in time for next vessel loading at the Port of Savannah.
+Vehicles cleaned, re-wrapped, and wheel film reapplied, re-inspected, then staged in time for next vessel loading at the Port of Savannah.

-NAS managed the entire process for this Major Japanese export of right- hand drive, new 2wd and 4wd models.
-Vehicles were categorized into three groups based on overspray severity, light, moderate, heavy.
-Working with the OEM, vehicle repairs were based on first in first out port of entry arrival.
+NAS managed the entire process for this Major Japanese export of right-hand drive, new 2WD and 4WD models.
+Vehicles were categorized into three groups based on overspray severity: light, moderate, and heavy.
+Working with the OEM, vehicle repairs were based on first in first-in-first-out port of entry arrival.
 NAS coordinated weekly calls and meetings with all stakeholders.
 Georgia Ports Authority, OEM, Port Contractor, port processor, and insurance carriers to keep the project on track.

 NAS delivered vehicles to the customer in new vehicle factory condition without any negative impact on the end user.

-NAS repair process made the difference and ship as planned on schedule without any complaints or OEM embarrassment.
+The NAS repair process made the difference, and the ship was delivered as planned on schedule without any complaints or OEM embarrassment.

 Port of Savannah Case Study – Climate Control